jihoon796/jihoon796.github.io/_posts/2016-03-21-time_value.markdown

 If you feel this way, then you should make it an absolute priority to take control of your time so that you spend it a.) when you want to, b.) with who you want to spend it with, and c.) how you want to spend it.

+Don't feel guilty, don't feel bad - that's negative energy that will

-I hope I’ve reminded you of the value of your own time (if you’ve forgotten), and I hope you’ll make good decisions with it.
+I hope I’ve reminded you of the value of your own time (if you’ve forgotten).
+I hope you’ll make good decisions with it.
 I’ll leave you with this simple nugget of wisdom: life is short, but it is up to us to make it sweet.

-**So carpe diem, but memento mori**.
+So **carpe diem**, but **memento mori**.

 ---
 <br>